pluralsight/guides/in-review/node-js/getting-started-with-nodejs/article.md

 * Follow the installer steps, agree the license agreement and click the next button.
 * Restart your system/machine.

-Now, test NodeJS by printing its version using command
+Now, test NodeJS by printing its version using the following command in Command Prompt:

 ```
 > node -v